OscarAzeem/Courses_Info/pl_sql_udemy_info.md

         * Fires whenever an event occurs within a particular application (outside the database)
 * When a raise_application_error sentence is raised, the trigger/procedure its ended.
 * Everytime a trigger is raised depending on the condition which the trigger is fired, the DBMS server adds two new values to the buffer called :old.column_name and :new.column_name.
 Like all the bind variables, they can be accessed by the operator: ':'.
+* You should never use COMMIT or ROLLBACK whithin the body of the trigger, the commit or rollback should be in the main transaction(DML), THIS IS CALLED **DATA CONSISTENCY** (rolling back all, o commit all)

 ## Trigger Event Types
 * You can write triggers that fire whenever one of the following operations occurs in the database: